-- If the victim service provider deems that the individual or family does not have adequate resources to exit homelessness on her, his, or their own, the provider shall conduct a VI-SPDAT. - Once complete, the provider shall send a de-identified VI-SPDAT to the County Homeless Manager.
+- The victim service provider shall perform an intake assessment of the individual or family to determine if the survivor is eligible for shelter entry based on lethality as well as bed availability. - If the victim service provider deems that the individual or family does not have adequate resources to exit homelessness on her, his, or their own, the provider shall conduct a VI-SPDAT. - Once complete, the provider shall send a de-identified VI-SPDAT to the County Homeless Manager.
 The only personal identifying information shall be the unique identification number indicating the appropriate record within the victim service provider's comparable database. - HPAC will then integrate the anonymous victim service referrals into its community queue. - HPAC shall require training specifically related to this process for all Referral Sites and Points or Entry into the Coordinated Entry System.
 In particular, HPAC shall provide training to coordinated entry staff on the confidentiality and privacy rights of survivors protected by the Health Insurance Portability and Accountability Act (HIPAA) as well as the Violence Against Women Act (VAWA). - 3.
 If the household rejects the referral to the victim service provider: - The non-victim service provider must either: - i.
-Complete the assessment process, ensuring confidentiality standards are followed; or, - ii.
-Arrange with another point of entry to complete an intake assessment with the household within 48 hours of the household's contact with the non-victim service provider. - 4.
+Complete the assessment process, ensuring confidentiality standards are followed; or, - Arrange with another point of entry to complete an intake assessment with the household within 48 hours of the household's contact with the non-victim service provider. - 4.
 In either case, every attempt to provide the victim with case management services that ensure all appropriate safety measures are being met will be made.
 This includes aiding the victim or connecting the victim with another provider, to acquire applicable legal services including but not limited to, the establishment of restraining orders and the initiation of family law actions including marriage and child custody and/or support legal proceedings.